 “For many years, renters have experienced poor-quality, badly managed properties that aren’t designed for modern-day living.
 The pandemic has shone a light on this and shown how the BtR sector can provide an all-inclusive living experience, under one roof, that will benefit renter’s new lifestyle and habits.

-“At Vertus our key aim is to provide residents with homes specifically designed for them, excellent service through our 24/7 concierge teams, flexible tenancies, amenity and workspaces, and a real sense of community through Club Vertus.
+“At Vertus our key aim is to provide residents with homes specifically designed for them, excellent service through our 24/7 concierge teams, flexible tenancies, amenity and workspaces, and a real sense of community through Vertus Plus.
 These offerings show how Vertus and the BtR model can truly support this new lifestyle in the rental sector.”

 Many renters have found the pandemic lonely and have craved community spirit.
 30.9% of adults reported their wellbeing was affected through loneliness in the first lockdown.
 To help combat loneliness for their tenants, the Vertus teams moved the tight-knit communities online, organising a range of virtual events for residents, such as online wine tastings with Canary Wharf’s Humble Grape, and resident bake-off competitions.